EnzoR90/Enzo_Portfolios_Repository/final-project-part-two_EnzoRodriguez.md

 All the interviewees' answers to the research questions are outlined in the subsequent section and are synthesized following that which will feed into the final edits of the presentation.

 ## Interview script
-For this part of project research, I have prepared six questions that I threw at the interviewees after they previewed the shorthand presentation.
+For this part of project research, I have prepared six questions that I shared to the interviewees after they previewed the shorthand presentation.
 I specifically provided them with a few minutes to let all the information be digested before I asked them these questions.
 For the specific goal of each questions, I have provided the detailed explanation below:

 | Goal                                                          | Questions to Ask |
 |---------------------------------------------------------------|------------------|